figofosandykata/tasksTrackerApi/README.md

 Step 1: map(reject({Yellow})

 # Solution
-I created my solution in branch novWeek4
+I created my solution in branch novWeek4.
-First : I created file posible.js contains all posibility function Second : I created file solution.js contains function to trying all posibility Third : For each level i created own solutions named solutionLevelX.js based on solution.js
+First : I created file posible.js contains all posibility function.
+Second : I created file solution.js contains function to trying all posibility.
+Third : For each level i created own solutions named solutionLevelX.js based on solution.js

 # Problem
-I made many repetitive functions & i fix it when I realize it, so maybe there is still repetitive functions All posibilty function work, but when i trying all on solution.js, i got a bug for function MapReverse, if i fix it, it will reverse the initial state, so it impacts to other, so i'll give output 'No Solution or the solution need map reverse'
+I made many repetitive functions & i fix it when I realize it, so maybe there is still repetitive functions.
+All posibilty function work, but when i trying all on solution.js, i got a bug for function MapReverse, if i fix it, it will reverse the initial state, so it impacts to other, so i'll give output 'No Solution or the solution need map reverse'